Ennoriel/svelte-awesome-color-picker/README.md

 # svelte-awesome-color-picker

-_svelte-awesome-color-picker_ is a color picker component library with built in keyboard navigation.
+> _svelte-awesome-color-picker_ is a highly customizable color picker component library with built in keyboard navigation.
 It is compatible with form libraries.

 ## install